GLOBAL BIM MANAGEMENT

 The Global BIM Management Master’s Program prepares the participants to lead a new business paradigm in the AECO industry.
 During this program, the participants learn how to handle the newest digital tools that can be applied to the design, construction and maintenance of buildings.
 In collaboration with multidisciplinary partners worldwide, numerous real international projects are accomplished using various software (Revit, ArchiCAD and AECOsim) and a platform for project management.

-PARTICIPANTS' JOB POSITIONS AFTER COMPLETING THE GLOBAL BIM MANAGEMENT CERTIFICATION PROGRAM
+PARTICIPANTS' JOB POSITIONS AFTER COMPLETING THE GLOBAL BIM MANAGEMENT MASTER'S PROGRAM

 CONSTRUCTION MANAGER / GENERAL CONTRACTORS

 BIM Architect Student.
 Chennai (India).

 “The important component about Zigurat is the depth of their programs, the amount of courses, the fact that they are in more than one language and the faculty role”

 THE USE OF BIM IN THE INTERNATIONAL MARKET